 When I attached them to the bookcase I put a piece of wood at the bottom and rested the cabinet doors on it while I made pilot holes.
-This way the doors are even.
+This way the DIY shaker cabinet doors are even.

 If you’d like to check out how I added faux shiplap to the bookcase click here!

-They are not perfect but I love how they came out!
-Thanks for stopping by!
+The DIY shaker doors are not perfect but I love how they came out!